Sustainability is not just an agenda.

 The UN Sustainable Development Goals are a good starting point for evaluating what is relevant to your core business.

-You must both look at how you can reduce the negative impact of your business (for example, the carbon footprint) and make a plan – at a minimum – to comply with the requirements.
+You must look at how you can reduce the negative impact of your business (for example, the carbon footprint) and make a plan – at a minimum – to comply with the requirements.
 Ideally, you should set a more ambitious sustainability goal and a stretch goal.

 Your next competitive advantage